 Henna Inam, again writing for Forbes, offers a handy list of questions to consider when selecting a coach:

-- How do you handle confidentiality?
+- How does the coach handle confidentiality?

-Confidentiality is key to help clients feel safe and vulnerable during coaching, which facilitates progress.
+Confidentiality is key to help you feel safe and vulnerable during coaching, which facilitates progress.
 The International Coaching Federation has a code of ethics which offers guidelines for confidentiality.
 A good coach will follow these.

-- What credentials do you have?
+- What credentials does the coach have?

 Coaching is a relatively new profession, and as such not everyone who calls themselves a coach has been trained or certified.
 Ask potential coaches if and where they completed their coach training, and if they are certified by the International Coaching Federation or another certification body.
 This will help ensure the chosen coach has the appropriate skills.